 Overview

 This option allows you to remain connected to our servers when your device goes to sleep.
-Normally if your device enters Sleep mode, the VPN can become disconnected and expose your actual location.
+Normally if your device enters Sleep/Hibernation mode, the VPN can become disconnected and expose your physical location.

-This adds an additional layer of security to the VPN, by preventing any unwanted (private) information from leaking across your regular (public) network without your knowledge or consent.
+This adds another additional layer of security to the VPN, by preventing any unwanted (private) information from leaking across your regular (public) network without your knowledge or consent.

 Windows